tomasbennett/Recursion/README.md

 # Recursion
-This project attempts to solve the fibonnaci sequence both iteratively and recursively and then use recursion to create a mergeSort function using javascript code.
+This project attempts to solve the fibonacci sequence both iteratively and recursively and then use recursion to create a mergeSort function using javascript code.